Comparison of butterflies and moths

 A common classification of the Lepidoptera involves their differentiation into butterflies and moths.
-Butterflies are a natural monophyletic group, often given the suborder Rhopalocera, which includes Papilionoidea (true butterflies), Hesperiidae (skippers), and Hedylidae (butterfly moths).
-In this taxonomic scheme, moths belong to the suborder Heterocera.
+Butterflies are a natural monophyletic group, historically treated as the suborder Rhopalocera, which includes Papilionoidea (true butterflies), Hesperiidae (skippers), and Hedylidae (butterfly moths).
+In this taxonomic scheme, moths formed the suborder Heterocera.
 Other taxonomic schemes have been proposed, the most common putting the butterflies into the suborder Ditrysia and then the "superfamily" Papilionoidea and ignoring a classification for moths.

 Taxonomy

 While the butterflies form a monophyletic group, the moths, which comprise the rest of the Lepidoptera, do not.
 Many attempts have been made to group the superfamilies of the Lepidoptera into natural groups, most of which fail because one of the two groups is not monophyletic: Microlepidoptera and Macrolepidoptera, Heterocera and Rhopalocera, Jugatae and Frenatae, Monotrysia and Ditrysia.

 Although the rules for distinguishing these groups are not absolute, one very good guiding principle is that butterflies have thin antennae and (with one exception) have small balls or clubs at the end of their antennae.
 Moth antennae can be quite varied in appearance, but in particular lack the club end.
 The divisions are named by this principle: "club-antennae" (Rhopalocera) or "varied-antennae" (Heterocera).

 The following families of Lepidoptera are usually considered butterflies: